lailahgrant/HTML5-CSS3-WEB-DESIGN-COURSE/README.md

     - Using Div tags
     - What is a CSS class?
     - How to nest divs.
+    - Class Project 1 [find in the downloadable exercise files].
+    - External CSS

+- PROJECT 1 - Creating our index style page
+    - Structure
+    - More detailed Restaurant wireframe
+    - Fully Furnished Restuarant Website.
+    - Testing yourt website
+         - installing an extension for live updates in the browser

+    ## To Accomplish...
 - Build a simple restuarant website (basic HTML and CSS)
 - More advanced Website [Roar Cycle website] (Intermediate HTML and CSS)
 - Making a Portfolio website Responsive (it will adjust for different devices e.g. phones)